NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 4. **Add a Section for Location and Hours**
    - **What to ask AI:**
      Next, let's add a section for the location and hours.
 Can you provide me with HTML code to add a section for location and hours, including an address, phone number, and business hours?
+Please give this section a class of "location-hours"
    - **Where to place the provided code:**
      - Open your `index.html` file.
      - Locate the existing `<footer>` tag in your `index.html` file.